Ximene Trencavel -16 April 1355

 ‘All three dresses are the same, virtually transparent, so the cut should make no difference, but it does.
 She looks absolutely magnificent.
 Ah!
 So that is what it is all about, she knows about you, but instead of objecting she is replacing you and stealing your persona.
 She is reclaiming her man, she obviously wants him very much, and yet this is an arranged marriage.
 But why am I here?’

-Alyse joined them at the table half way through the main course, and her brother Juan sang and played the harp.
+Alyse joined them at the table in between each song and when she was at the table her brother Juan sang and played the harp.
 To Ximene’s surprise, the first song in Juan’s repertoire was in her honour and dedicated to her by Gaston.
 Not to Agnes, not to Alyse, but specifically to Ximene.
 Once again she found this both disturbing and exciting.

 Agnes asked Ximene and Alyse to remove the plates from the table and bring the dessert, which was waiting in the new servery.